DeviesDevelopment/blog/README.md

 Visit the blog at [deviesdevelopment.github.io/blog](https://deviesdevelopment.github.io/blog/).

-## Requirements

-You need to have [Hugo CLI](https://gohugo.io/getting-started/installing) installed.

 ## Getting started

-This repository uses git submodules for hugo themes.
-To clone the repo, you must either:

-- Run git clone with an additional flag: `git clone --recurse-submodules git@github.com:DeviesDevelopment/blog.git`
-- Run `git submodule update --init --recursive` after cloning the repository

 ### Write new post

-From the repository root, run `./new-post.sh "Some epic title"`.
+Clone the repository, navigate to the repository root and run `./new-post.sh "Some epic title"`.

 This will create a new file in `content/posts/YYYY-MM-DD_some-epic-title.md`, where you can write your content.